ebloc/ebloc-broker/README.md

 Example code could be seen under `eBlocBroker/slurmJobExample` directory:

 Client should put his Slurm script inside a file called `run.sh`.
-Please note that you do not have to identify `-n` and `-t` parameters, since they will be overwritten with arguments provided by the client on the cluster end
+It should be created executable using `chmod + run.sh` command.
+Please note that you do not have to identify `-n` and `-t` parameters, since they will be overwritten with arguments provided by the client on the cluster end.

 Target into the folder you want to submit and do: `ipfs add -r .` You will see something similiar with following output: